 Local Governing Boards are a core layer in providing effective governance at a local level, working directly with the schools and reporting back to the Trustees through the Chairs' Forum.
-They promote high standards, inclusion and educational achievement and they have devolved responsibilities outlined in the Trust's scheme of delegation.
+They promote high standards, inclusion, educational achievement, provide support and challenge to the Headteacher and they have devolved responsibilities outlined in the Trust's scheme of delegation.